seatable/seatable-admin-docs/manual/config/dtable_db_conf.md

 - `total_cache_size`: How much memory shall be used for caching bases.
 After this threshold is reached, cached bases will be cleaned with LRU algorithm.
 Cleaning stops when memory consumption reduces to 70% of this threshold.
 Unit is in MB.
 Defaults to 500MB.
 - `clean_cache_interval`: Interval between cache cleaning.
 Unit is in seconds.
 Defaults to 300.

 Section `[database]` contains options for accessing the MySQL database used by dtable-server.
+Note: Since 2.7 version this section is no longer used. dtable-db will use the database settings in conf/dtable-server.json.

 - `host`: Address of database.
 You must provide this option.
 - `port`: Port of database.
 Defaults to 3306.